theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/azure-storage.md

     ---

     Authentication via Azure Active Directory uses OAuth 2.0 and Azure AD for authentication.
-	This option allows a more granular way of authorizing access to a storage account and its individual storage containers.
+	With this option access rights can be granted on storage account or container level.
 	For more information, see [Microsoft documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-app).

 </div>